Policies and Procedures

-Petition documents must be submitted to Off-Campus Study & Exchanges with the completed Skidmore application to study abroad.
+Petition documents must be submitted to Off-Campus Study & Exchanges with the completed Skidmore application to off campus.
 Off-Campus Study & Exchanges presents these materials to CAS; CAS reviews the petitions and makes the final decision on eligibility for off-campus study.

 Students are notified of the Committee's decision by Off-Campus Study & Exchanges.
 Students should allow two (2) weeks for processing and presentation to the Committee.
-Therefore students should submit their application to Off-Campus Study & Exchanges at least three (3) weeks prior to the application deadline of their chosen approved program.
-Students applying for an approved program should not submit applications to their program provider of choice without prior CAS approval.
+Students should submit their application to Off-Campus Study & Exchanges at least three (3) weeks prior to the application deadline of their chosen program.
+Students should not submit applications to their program provider of choice without prior CAS approval.

 Off-Campus Study Outside of the Junior Year

 Customarily, second-semester sophomores and first-semester juniors apply to study off campus.
 Students at other stages in their Skidmore education are required to:

 - Submit, with their Skidmore program or Approved Program application, a one page letter of intent explaining why they want to study off campus outside of the junior year, including details about their academic plans for the remainder of their time at Skidmore;

 - Submit a letter of faculty support (ideally from the student's faculty advisor) with their Skidmore program or Approved Program application.